Pradumnasaraf/DDRSS/README.md

 ### Features:

   - User Specific - By User Specific means, storing the user data individually with their ID's
-  - Search Function - User easily find their Bookmarked blog with the simple command `.searchbm <Keyword>`
+  - Search Function - User easily find their Bookmarked blog with the simple command `/searchbm <Keyword>`
 ---